netgroup/SRv6-net-prog/basic-testbed.md

-# SR-NFV_connector
+# SFC chaining testbed using srext module

 We consider a Service Function Chaining scenario supported by IPv6 Segment Routing.
 In our scenario, a Service Chain is an ordered set of Virtual Network Functions (VNFs) and each VNF is represented by its IPv6 address.
 We assume that VNFs are hosted in "NFV nodes".

-The SR-NFV_connector module is used in a Linux NFV node in order to support legacy VNFs (i.e. "SR-unaware" VNFs).
+In this scenario, the srext module is used in a Linux NFV node in order to support legacy VNFs (i.e. "SR-unaware" VNFs).

-The SR-NFV_connector allows introducing SR-unaware VNFs in a Service Chain implemented with IPv6 Segment Routing.
-It removes the Segment Routing encapsulation before handing the packets to the VNF and properly reinserts the SR encapsulation to the packets processed by the VNF.
+The srext module allows introducing SR-unaware VNFs in a Service Chain implemented with IPv6 Segment Routing.
+It removes the Segment
+Routing encapsulation before handing the packets to the VNF and properly reinserts the SR encapsulation to the packets processed by the VNF.

 ## Chaining of SR-unaware VNFs

-In order to replicate the experiment of chaining of SR-unaware VNFs by using the SR_NFV_Connector, we provide a simple VirtualBox testbed using vagrant.
+In order to replicate the experiment of chaining of SR-unaware VNFs by using the srext module, we provide a simple VirtualBox testbed using vagrant.

 The testbed is composed of three Virtual Machines (VMs) that represent SR ingress node, NFV node, and SR egress node: